-In the north of Iceland you can visit another natural baths – Myvatn Nature Baths.
+In the north of Iceland, you can visit another natural bath – Myvatn Nature Baths.
 Although I didn’t visit them myself I’ve heard great things about them.
 And had I not already visited the Blue lagoon I definitely would have stopped by for a quick dip!

 12. Know the road laws

 If you’re hiring your own vehicle in Iceland (money saving tip number 1).
 Please make sure you know the road laws including speed limits.
 I will be honest, I knew what the speed limit was.
 However, 10 minutes from my campsite at 10 pm I put my foot down a little too much.

 Flashing lights followed about 2 minutes later!
 Anyway a big fine and nearly an hour later I was pretty grumpy.
 But all mine own fault.
 So I’m just passing along my ‘what not to do advice’.
 You can read my full article here on Driving tips for Iceland.

 13. Bring your own water bottle